-Kissed by the Light.
+Ghost on the Ridge!
 Coastal Gray Wolves are common in the Great Bear Rainforest, but their secretive nature makes them a challenge to see, and an even bigger challenge to photograph.

 Our Wildife Subject Matter: While this is a photography-in-true-wilderness trip, we are definitely headed into a target-rich environment!
 Here's a quick run down of both our "most likely" wildlife subjects and our "less likely but possible" wildlife subjects: